signalfx/integrations/collectd-spark/README.md

 # ![](./img/integrations_apachespark.png) Apache Spark

-**Plugin currently supports cluster modes Standalone, Mesos and Yarn**
+**Plugin currently supports cluster modes Standalone, Mesos and Hadoop Yarn**

 Metadata associated with the spark plugin for collectd can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-spark">here</a>.
 The relevant code for the plugin can be found <a target="_blank" href="https://github.com/signalfx/collectd-spark">here</a>.